LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 concept of class in e.g. Java or C++.
 Other terms that can have different meanings are *delegation* and *forwarding*.
-There are also cases where the same concept is found under different names in some languages (e.g. *self* and *this*) but that can also mean different concepts in other languages.
+There are also cases where the same concept is found under different names in some languages (e.g. *self* and *this*) but that can also mean different concepts in Logtalk and other languages.
 Always be aware of these differences and be cautious with assumptions carried from other programming languages.

 In this section, we map nomenclatures from Prolog and popular OOP languages such as Smalltalk, C++, Java, and Python to the Logtalk nomenclature.
 The